Have you ever wondered why your legs feel a bit lopsided after all those invigorating runs? You’re in good company.

 The core usually includes the surface abs, the deep abs, the obliques, and the glutes.

-The bad news is that the core isn’t worked hard enough when running—expect when sprinting.
+The bad news is that the core isn’t working hard enough when running—expect when sprinting.

-For more challenge, try the one-arm, one-leg core variation below.
+For more challenges, try the one-arm, one-leg core variation below.